matthewcpaul/mcp/_work/thedotcom-page-generation.md

 ### The Problem
 - In the previous iteration of the product, users didn’t have a way to see both the pages they were designing and the content they were creating, editing, and linking to a page in a single view.
 This led to a constant back-and-forth, forcing them to completely switch contexts when making edits to the design and the content.
 - When a user wanted to work on the content in the sheet, they had to navigate back to another view called the “worksheet” and then search for and open the corresponding sheet.
 It was a clunky user experience that needed a complete overhaul.
 - There wasn’t a way to create page templates and use the power of the spreadsheet CMS to generate multiple pages quickly.
-Users could only create one-off pages and duplicate them as separate pages with corresponding sheets.
+Users could only create one-off pages with corresponding sheets.

 </div>